menzow/vhost-server/README.md

 #### Step 2
 Like mentioned in the introduction there is a image that will be used to create a storage container.
 This storage container is nothing more than a busybox image that creates a volume called `vhosts`.
 After the container is started, it is immediately stopped again.
 It is not required for the container to be running for the storage to work.

+You can use the `create-storage.sh` shell script to intialize the container with the correct image version and container name.

 ```sh
 #Initialize vhost-storage
 ./create-storage.sh